- Starts at: 09:15h

 Chair: Prof. Andrea Ott (University of Maastricht)

-- Dr. Pauline Melin & Ilja Terwinghe (University of Maastricht) - On the road to the adoption of the Global compact on migration: limits of the EU external action in migration policies
+- Dr Pauline Melin (University of Maastricht) - On the road to the adoption of the Global compact on migration: limits of the EU external action in migration policies

-- Dr. Alfredo dos Santos Soares and Sophia Beck-Mannagetta (University of Madrid/ University of Strathclyde) - EU’s cooperation with third countries on migration and asylum with special mention of the case in Libya
+- Dr Alfredo dos Santos Soares (University of Madrid/ University of Strathclyde) - EU’s cooperation with third countries on migration and asylum with special mention of the case in Libya

 - Prof. Juan Santos Vara(University of Salamanca) -The externalization of EU migration policies: A challenge to human rights